 1b) Game duration is 13 or 18 minutes each way.

 2a) A team is allowed no more than two guest players per match and all guest players should be agreed before kick-off with the opposing captain and the referee.
+If no protest is made prior to the match, the match shall continue to be played as normal.

 2b) The referee reserves the right to refuse or accept guest players if, in his opinion, the outcome of the match would be considerably altered.